WHO WE ARE

 National Program Coordinator

-Abbey recently graduated with a BA in dance studies.
+Abbey holds a BA in dance studies from Salem College.
 She works as the National Program Coordinator.
 During her time at Salem College, Abbey explored site-specific work and how to bring the community together through dance.
 She is passionate about serving our community and spreading joy to all people.

 Marlena Weiss is a lover of bringing communities together in creative, lasting, and soul feeding ways.
 Having come to the organization through the Missoula Branch in 2018, she now works as the National Marketing Director.
 She holds a BA in Anthropology and a passion for being the bridge between brands who inspire her and those they want to reach.